 Time and time again, we talk about how organizational culture is one of the top factors tied to employee happiness.
 And peers?
 They’re the number one thing people love about their job, all according to our research.
 So in the company’s best interest, you should do your best to build bridges within the team, department, and organization.

-Running out of ideas for what to do for your next team-building exercise?
+Looking to plan your own exercise?
 Don’t sweat it, we’ve got you covered.
-Here are 20 ideas that can help your employees get to know each other even better:
+Here are 21 ideas that can help your employees get to know each other even better:

 01. Battle of the airbands

 Move over karaoke.
 Split your team into groups of four.
 Have them pick a song and do their best impression of performing it with air instruments and lip-syncing.
 Props and costumes are encouraged.